alastairrmcneill/ScreenshotEditor/plan.md

 ---

-### Story 3.3 – Apply Non-Destructive Crop in Editor Preview
+### Story 3.3 – ✅ Done Apply Non-Destructive Crop in Editor Preview

 **Description:**
 Use Core Image to apply the crop mask in real-time preview without changing the original image.